ggandor/leap.nvim/README.md

   derivatives)
-- **the steps**: the motion should be atomic (↔ Vim motion combos), and you should be able to type the sequence in one go, without having to make semi-conscious decisions on the fly ("Shall I start a `<C-g>` streak, or try one more input character?"), or instantly react to events (labels appearing).
+- **the steps**: the motion should be atomic (↔ Vim motion combos), and you should be able to type the sequence in one go, without having to make semi-conscious decisions on the fly (the ever-present dilemma when using `/`/`?`: "Shall I try one more input character, or it's time to start a `<C-g>` streak?"), or having to instantly react to events (labels appearing on the screen).

 All the while using **as few keystrokes as possible**, and getting distracted by **as little incidental visual noise as possible**.